specmore/spectacular/web/README.md

 ```
 npm run start
 ```
-This will bundle the web project files and start a webpack development server to serve the bundled web application.
+This will bundle the web project files and start a [Webpack Dev Server](https://webpack.js.org/configuration/dev-server/) to serve the bundled web application.

 #### Testing the Application
 This project uses the [Jest test framework](https://jestjs.io/).
 To run the test, use the following command: